ippie52/markdown_code_embed/README.md

 ## TODO
 Below are a list of things I am hoping to bring to this in future
-1. Option to allow changes and create another commit - Despite going against the principals of this, but it may be useful in some situations.
+1. Allow special actions on certain code blocks, e.g.
+- Some code blocks to automatically trigger **or prevent** a new commit (see the `-C` main option)

+I can't think of anything else right now, but I'm open to suggestions

 If you happen to see this, like it, use it and want me to add anything else, or fix any bugs, feel free to post an issue and I'll reply when I can.